 Clinical Rotation Fee (per clinical class) - This fee is charged to students in their senior year, who complete laboratory rotation at affiliated clinical sites (Roswell Park Cancer Institute, Erie County Public Health Laboratories, Eastern Niagara Hospital, American Red Cross, etc.).
 Students may perform clinical laboratory procedures at the affiliated hospitals under the direct supervision of laboratory technologists.
 Laboratory material and administrative costs for these rotations are covered by this fee.

-Collection Fee (percentage of amount owed to ECC) No charge unless noted below. - Students whose accounts are referred to a collection agency will be liable for these additional costs.
+Collection Fee (percentage of amount owed to SUNY Erie) No charge unless noted below. - Students whose accounts are referred to a collection agency will be liable for these additional costs.
 The cost will vary depending on the amount of debt.
-The current cost will be 30% of the balance due to ECC.
+The current cost will be 30% of the balance due to SUNY Erie.
 These fees cover the expenses paid to the collection agencies.

 Dental Hygiene Professional Development Fee (per year) - Students in the dental hygiene curriculum join into a professional organization giving each student the ability to use their certification for job and experience updates.